ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 -   Copy the file to the directory, from which you want to build your image.

-To create an image with your app code from the **ibmliberty** image:
+To create an image with your app code from the `ibmliberty` image, complete the following steps:

-1. With a text editor, create a file that is named Dockerfile and copy the following information into it.
+1. With a text editor, create a file that is named `Dockerfile` and copy the following information into it.

     ```
     FROM registry.bluemix.net/ibmliberty:<tag>